Generic Name: methadone hydrochloride

 Abrupt opioid discontinuation can lead to development of opioid withdrawal symptoms [see Drug Abuse and Dependence (9.3)].
 Opioid withdrawal symptoms have been associated with an increased risk of relapse to illicit drug use in susceptible patients.

 Considerations for Management of Acute Pain During Methadone Maintenance Treatment

 Patients in methadone maintenance treatment for opioid dependence who experience physical trauma, postoperative pain or other acute pain cannot be expected to derive analgesia from their existing dose of methadone.
 Such patients should be administered analgesics, including opioids, in doses that would otherwise be indicated for non-methadone-treated patients with similar painful conditions.
 When opioids are required for management of acute pain in methadone maintenance patients, somewhat higher and/or more frequent doses will often be required than would be the case for non-tolerant patients due to the opioid tolerance induced by methadone.

 Methadone clearance may be increased during pregnancy.
 During pregnancy, a woman’s methadone dose may need to be increased or the dosing interval decreased.
 Methadone should be used in pregnancy only if the potential benefit justifies the potential risk to the fetus [see Use in Specific Populations (8.1)].

 Dosage Forms and Strengths

-Each 40 mg dispersible tablet for oral administration following dispersion in a liquid contains: 40 mg of methadone hydrochloride and is a pillow-shaped, light-pinkish orange compressed dispersible tablet.
+Each 40 mg dispersible tablet for oral administration following dispersion in a liquid contains: 40 mg of methadone hydrochloride USP and is a pillow-shaped, light-pinkish orange compressed dispersible tablet.
 Diskets are cross-scored, allowing for flexible dosage adjustment.
-Each tablet may be broken or cut in half to yield two 20-mg doses, or in quarters to yield four 10-mg doses.
+Each tablet may be broken or cut in half to yield two 20 mg doses, or in quarters to yield four 10 mg doses.